How to bind a logout page to the Connect2id server

 }

-If the OpenID client didn't request a redirection after the logout dialog, you may still redirect the browser to some appropriate page, for example the OpenID provider login page.
+If the client didn’t request a redirection after the logout dialog, you may still redirect the browser, for example the OpenID provider login page.

 If the response includes frontchannel_logout_uris, create a hidden iframe for each one to notify any subscribed OpenID relying parties where the user is recorded to have a session of the logout event via the front channel.
 You can find more information in the front-channel logout notification spec.
 OpenID relying parties subscribed for back-channel notifications will be notified by the Connect2id server directly.